Sixty-seventh session of the United Nations General Assembly: Appointments

-Appointments will occur for the Advisory Committee on Administrative and Budgetary Questions.
-The outgoing members are: Botswana, Croatia, Jamaica, Jordan and Nigeria.
+Appointments occurred for the Advisory Committee on Administrative and Budgetary Questions.
+The outgoing members were: Botswana, Croatia, Jamaica, Jordan and Nigeria.

-The Committee on Contributions will also have new appointees.
-Outgoing members are: Japan, Kuwait, Poland, Somalia, Ukraine and the United States of America.
+The Committee on Contributions also had new appointees.
+Outgoing members were: Japan, Kuwait, Poland, Somalia, Ukraine and the United States of America.

-The Secretary-Generals nominations for two- or three-year terms to the Investments Committee will also be confirmed.
-Outgoing members are: Argentina and Botswana.
+The secretary-general's nominations for two- or three-year terms to the Investments Committee were also confirmed.
+Outgoing members were: Argentina and Botswana.

-Appointments to the International Civil Service Commission will also take place.
-Outgoing members are: Algeria, Bangladesh, China Morocco and Russia.
-The full-time chair and vice-chair are not up for election.
+Appointments to the International Civil Service Commission also took place.
+Outgoing members were: Algeria, Bangladesh, China Morocco and Russia.
+The full-time chair and vice-chair were not up for election.

-Appointments will also occur for members and alternates to the United Nations Staff Pension Committee.
-Four individual of each category will be selected.
-Outgoing members are: Argentina, Bangladesh, Germany, Japan, Kenya, Russia, the United States of America and Zimbabwe.
+Appointments also occurred for members and alternates to the United Nations Staff Pension Committee.
+Four individuals of each category were selected.
+Outgoing members were: Argentina, Bangladesh, Germany, Japan, Kenya, Russia, the United States of America and Zimbabwe.

-Appointments will also be made to the Committee on Conferences.
-Outgoing members are: Côte d'Ivoire, Germany, Nigeria, Panama, Moldova, Syria and Venezuela.
+Appointments were also made to the Committee on Conferences.
+Outgoing members were: Côte d'Ivoire, Germany, Nigeria, Panama, Moldova, Syria and Venezuela.